 Our Cranston customers receive water through a direct-metered connection to the Providence Water Supply Board.
-The table below represents the results of the testing performed by Providence Water Supply Board that has been identified by Providence Water as applicable to the reporting requirements for this area.
-Results shown on the Kent County Water Authority Quality Data table for lead, copper, haloacetic acids, total coliform bacteria, and total trihalomethanes are also applicable to our Cranston customers.
+The table below represents the results of the testing performed by the Providence Water Supply Board that has been identified by Providence Water as applicable to the reporting requirements for this area.
+Results shown on the Kent County Water Authority Quality Data table for lead, copper, haloacetic acids, total coliform bacteria and total trihalomethanes are also applicable to our Cranston customers.

-REGULATED CONTAMINANT PERIOD UNIT MCL MCLG DETECTED RANGE MAJOR SOURCES VIOLATION FLUORIDE 2008 ppm 4 4 1.2 0.9-1.2 Erosion of natural deposits.
+REGULATED CONTAMINANT PERIOD UNIT MCL MCLG DETECTED RANGE MAJOR SOURCES VIOLATION FLUORIDE 2009 ppm 4 4 1.2 0.9-1.2 Erosion of natural deposits.
 Water additive, which promotes strong teeth.
-NO BARIUM 2008 ppm 2 2 0.01 N/A Erosion of natural deposits NO TURBIDITY (1) 2008 NTU Π N/A 0.14 N/A Soil runoff.
-NO TOTAL ORGANIC CARBON(2) (removal ratio) 2008 ppm Π N/A 1.23 1.05-1.41 Naturally present in the environment.
+NO BARIUM 2009 ppm 2 2 0.01 N/A Erosion of natural deposits NO TURBIDITY (1) 2009 NTU π N/A 0.28 0.05-0.28 Soil runoff.
+NO TOTAL ORGANIC CARBON(2) (removal ratio) 2009 N/A Π N/A 1.21 1.17-1.41 Naturally present in the environment.
 NO